openvinotoolkit/model_server/demos/common/export_models/README.md

   --block_size BLOCK_SIZE
                         32 for CPU and 16 for GPU --enable_prefix_caching
-                        this algorithm is used to cache the prompt tokens.
+                        This algorithm is used to cache the prompt tokens.
   --disable_dynamic_split_fuse
                         The maximum number of tokens that can be batched together.
   --max_num_batched_tokens MAX_NUM_BATCHED_TOKENS